Kavyasinghxixi/Anti_spoofing_detection/README.md

 ### PyTorch (Optional, for GPU acceleration)

-If you have a compatible GPU and want to accelerate the system using CUDA, follow these steps:

-1. Install the CUDA Toolkit: [CUDA Toolkit Installation Guide](link-to-cuda-installation-guide).

-2. Install PyTorch with GPU support: https://pytorch.org/get-started/locally/

 ## Dataset Setup

 To set up the `Dataset` directory and its subdirectories for the AntiSpoofingDetector, follow these steps: